 - Descriptive English – K.Kundan

 - Crack Descriptive English – Varuna Sharma

-We at ixamBee work hard to provide quality content and reliable information to help many deserving aspirants in achieving their goal.
+We at ixamBee work hard to provide quality content and reliable information to help many deserving aspirants in achieving their goals.

-For more useful content and guidance on descriptive exam, please visit the following links –
+For more useful content and guidance on the descriptive exam, please visit the following links –